1984 Kilkenny Senior Hurling Championship

-The 1984 Kilkenny Senior Hurling Championship was the 90th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1984 Kilkenny Senior Hurling Championship was the 90th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.

 Ballyhale Shamrocks were the defending champions.

-St. Martin's won the championship after a 1–14 to 1–07 defeat of Ballyhale Shamrocks in the final.
-It was their first ever championship title.
-It remains their only championship triumph.
+The final was played on 30 September 1984 at Nowlan Park in Kilkenny, between St Martin's and Ballyhale Shamrocks, in what was their first ever meeting in the final.
+St Martin's won the match by 1–14 to 1–07 to claim their only championship title.